cometbft/cometbft/docs/core/block-sync.md

 ## Using Block Sync

-Nodes start in Block Sync mode by default.
+When starting from scratch, nodes will use the Block Sync mode.
 In this mode, the CometBFT daemon will sync hundreds of times faster than if it used the real-time consensus process.
 Once caught up, the daemon will switch out of Block Sync and into the normal consensus mode.
 After running for some time, the node is considered